-A = Non-species related breakpoints have been determined mainly on the basis of PK/PD data and are independent of MIC distributions of specific species.
-They are for use only for organisms that do not have specific breakpoints.

--- = Susceptibility testing not recommended as the species is a poor target for therapy with the medicinal product.
+- A = Non-species related breakpoints have been determined mainly on the basis of PK/PD data and are independent of MIC distributions of specific species.
+They are for use only for organisms that do not have specific breakpoints. - -- = Susceptibility testing not recommended as the species is a poor target for therapy with the medicinal product. - \ = The entire C. glabrata is in the I category.
+MICs against C. glabrata should be interpreted as resistant when above 16 mg/L. Susceptible category (≤0.001 mg/L) is simply to avoid misclassification of "I" strains as "S" strains.
+I Susceptible, increased exposure: A microorganism is categorised as Susceptible, increased exposure when there is a high likelihood of therapeutic success because exposure to the agent is increased by adjusting the dosing regimen or by its concentration at the site of infection.

-IE = There is insufficient evidence that the species in question is a good target for therapy with the medicinal product.